-Your doctor may order an X-ray of the joints.
+Your doctor may arrange an X-ray of the joints.
 An MRI scan may also be used to detect evidence of joint damage or destruction.

 You may have a sample of joint fluid (synovial fluid) taken to analyse.
 People with rheumatoid arthritis usually have joint fluid that's filled with inflammatory material.

 The best treatment for knee rheumatoid arthritis is early and intensive medical care.
 Medical treatments include the use of disease-modifying anti-rheumatic drugs (DMARDs), which are used with NSAIDs (non steroidal anti-inflammatory drugs) and/or steroids in low doses.

 Some of the most commonly prescribed DMARDs include sulfasalazine, methotrexate, leflunomide and hydroxychloroquine.

 Tumour necrosis factor (TNF) blockers are a more recent type of DMARD prescribed to ease symptoms more quickly.
 They include infliximab, etanercept, certolixumab, tocilizumab, rituximab and adalimomab.